Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in St Georges Basin - Erowal Bay is below the national average.
+The latest postcode level ATO data for financial year 2022 shows that St Georges Basin - Erowal Bay SA2 has an income below the national average.
 The median income is $41,818 and the average income stands at $52,714.
 This contrasts with Rest of NSW's figures where the median income is $49,459 and the average income is $62,998.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for St Georges Basin - Erowal Bay would be approximately $47,091 (median) and $59,361 (average) as of September 2025.
-Census 2021 income data shows that household, family and personal incomes in St Georges Basin - Erowal Bay all fall between the 7th and 8th percentiles nationally.
-The earnings profile indicates that the largest segment comprises 29.0% earning $400 - $799 weekly (4,454 residents), unlike trends in the metropolitan region where 29.9% fall within the $1,500 - $2,999 range.
-Housing affordability pressures are severe in St Georges Basin - Erowal Bay, with only 82.3% of income remaining, ranking at the 8th percentile nationally.
+Census 2021 income data shows that household, family and personal incomes in St Georges Basin - Erowal Bay all fall between the 7th percentile nationally.
+The earnings profile indicates that the largest segment comprises 29.0% earning $400 - $799 weekly (4,461 residents).
+This is unlike metropolitan trends where 29.9% fall within the $1,500 - $2,999 range.
+Housing affordability pressures are severe in St Georges Basin - Erowal Bay, with only 82.3% of income remaining, ranking at the 7th percentile nationally.

 Frequently Asked Questions - Income